Catherine Brewer Benson: Education

-Though Benson has been listed as the first woman to receive a bachelor's degree in the U.S., women at Mississippi College had been earning such degrees since 1831.
+Though Benson has been listed as the first woman to receive a bachelor's degree in the US, women at Mississippi College had been earning such degrees since 1831.

 Marriage and issue

-She married Richard Aaron Benson (born on November 14, 1821, in Putnam County, Georgia, died on October 10, 1877 in Macon) on November 24, 1842, in Macon.
+She married Richard Aaron Benson (born November 14, 1821, in Putnam County, Georgia, died on October 10, 1877, in Macon) on November 24, 1842, in Macon.
 They had eight children: